Shakhriyar Mamedyarov: Professional chess career

-In 2003 he won the World Junior Chess Championship.
-He repeated his victory in 2005, becoming the only two-time champion, achieving a 2953 performance rating after eight rounds, earning an invitation to the Essent Tournament 2006 in Hoogeveen, and after winning this and the 2007 edition, Mamedyarov achieved world fame.
+In 2003, Mamedyarov won the World Junior Chess Championship.
+He repeated his victory in 2005, becoming the only two-time champion, while achieving a 2953 performance rating after eight rounds.
+This performance earned him an invitation to the Essent Tournament 2006 in Hoogeveen.
+After winning this and the 2007 edition, Mamedyarov achieved world fame.

 In 2005 Mamedyarov competed at the European Club Cup and had the second-highest performance rating (2913), after Vassily Ivanchuk, of all of the participants.

 Mamedyarov attained joint first place at the Aeroflot Open in Moscow in February 2006, with a score of 6½/9.
-In May he won the combined FiNet/Ordix rapid event.
+In May, he won the combined FiNet/Ordix rapid event.
 In October 2006, he won the closed Essent Chess Tournament in Hoogeveen with 4½/6, beating Judit Polgár on Sonneborn-Berger tie-breaks.

 At the Chess World Cup 2007 Mamedyarov reached the third round where he was knocked out by Ivan Cheparinov.

-In 2008 he won the Corsican Circuit rapid knockout.
+In 2008, he won the Corsican Circuit rapid knockout.

-In 2009 he won the Mainz Ordix Open with 10/11.
+In 2009, he won the Mainz Ordix Open with 10/11.

 In 2010, he tied for first place with Vladimir Kramnik and Gata Kamsky at the President's Cup in Baku, followed by joint first in the Tal Memorial.

 In June 2013, Mamedyarov won the World Rapid Chess Championship, scoring 11½/15.
 The next month he won the Geneva Masters rapid event.

 In November 2014, he won the Tal Memorial for the second time.

 In June 2016, Mamedyarov won the 3rd Shamkir Chess Tournament, the Vugar Gashimov Memorial.
 He defeated both top seeds Fabiano Caruana and Anish Giri in the last two rounds, which put him in a tiebreak situation with Caruana.
 He defeated Caruana in the tiebreak, thus giving him tournament victory.